Under pressure to reopen this fall, school leaders plot unprecedented changes

 In San Diego, opening in the fall would require staggered start times and reconfigured classrooms to allow for social distancing, said Howard Taras, the district’s physician.
 In some high school classes, he said, students with the same schedule could be grouped together, with teachers instead of students rotating between rooms to reduce hallway traffic.

 He said teachers and students may need to wear masks while at school, and the district will have to ensure that personal protective equipment is available.
-Teachers, students and staff may have to routinely be tested for coronavirus.
-And he said that the district may need to run buses half-full to spread out students on board, which means adding more trips.
+Teachers, students and staff may have to routinely be tested for the novel coronavirus.
+And he said that the district may need to run buses half full to spread out students on board, which means adding more trips.
 That would be expensive, at a time when state and local governments are bracing for budget cuts.

 “I can see this as a scheduling nightmare,” Taras said.
 He said the district will “need a supercomputer” to iron out the details.
 “But those are the kinds of solutions that we may have to resort to.”

-Note: Correction: A previous version of this story misspelled Daniel A. Domenech’s name.